ProjectInfinity/ReportRTS/NOTES.md

 3. Some messages instructing users to type a specific command is now dynamic to reflect the new dynamic command system.
     * Please regenerate your messages.yml file to reflect these new changes.
 4. Several bugs have been fixed.
-    * Fix the ancient "claimed by null" issue when assigning tickets or claiming tickets.
+    * Fixed the ancient "claimed by null" issue when assigning tickets or claiming tickets.
     * Fixed incorrectly passed UUID to BungeeCord when it wanted a username instead.
     * Fixed broken pagination when attempting to view held tickets.
+    * Fixed UUID being passed instead of username when a player attempted to open a ticket by placing a sign.
+    * Fixed a NullPointerException that would occur if a player attempted to teleport to a ticket that referenced world that did no longer exist on the server.